TristanK27/Trackmania/README.md

 How to perform an Ice wiggle:
 ![Steer, Countersteer to go straight, repeat.]()

-### Ice Slides
-Nuances between different surfaces will be explained later in this guide.

 ## Plastic
 The second most slipery surface of the game.